Siahkamari/Piecewise-linear-regression/Python/README.md

 ## Refferences

-This work is presneted at ICML2020 as [Piecewise Linear Regression via a Difference of Convex Functions](https://arxiv.org/pdf/2007.02422.pdf)
+This work appears at ICML2020 proceedings as [Piecewise Linear Regression via a Difference of Convex Functions](https://arxiv.org/pdf/2007.02422.pdf)

 ## Contact